framewiki/framewiki.net/wiki/framewiki:contributing.md

 ## Talk/Comment Guidelines
 The official Framework forums' [community guidelines](https://community.frame.work/t/community-guidelines/5) apply in talk spaces on Framewiki.

+Comments about Framewiki guidelines or technical aspects should be posted to the talk section on this page.
+Comments on non-meta pages should be specific to the layout or content on that particular page.

 ## How To Edit Framewiki

 ### Updating articles